Attracting and retaining high-quality doctors in rural Western Australia.

-Five Year Overseas Trained Doctors Scheme
+What is the Five Year Overseas Trained Doctors Recruitment Scheme?

 - To provide incentives to attract appropriately qualified and experienced OTDs working in general practice to overcome the current and future community needs for general practice medical services in rural and remote Australia;